vanhoangkha/sample-costminimizer/README.md

 ##### Option 1) Automatic with Q CLI

-**Warning**: before launching the installation, AWS credentials have to be defined.
+**Credentials**: before launching the installation, AWS credentials have to be defined.
 There are three ways to define credentials.

 #1.
 As [AWS Environment Variables](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-envvars.html)
 ```